mkovaxx/quaternion/README.md

-# quaternion
-Quaternion module for Elm to be used with the linear-algebra package
+# Quaternion module to be used with the `linear-algebra` package